+Although there's no "purely mechanical procedure" to determine if a mathematical statement S is true or false, there is a mechanical procedure to determine if S has a proof of some bounded length n: simply enumerate over all proofs of length at most n, and check if any of them prove S. This method, however, takes exponential time.
+The $P \stackrel{?}{=} NP$ problem asks whether there's a fast algorithm to find such a proof (or to report that no proof of length at most n exists), for a suitable meaning of the word "fast."
+One can think of $P \stackrel{?}{=} NP$ as a modern refinement of Hilbert's 1900 question.
+The problem was explicitly posed in the early 1970s in the works of Cook and Levin, though versions were stated earlier-including by Gödel in 1956, and as we see above, by John Nash in 1955.

-The P $\stackrel{?}{=}$ NP problem is a modern refinement of Hilbert's 1900 question.
-The problem was explicitly posed in the early 1970s in the works of Cook and Levin, though versions were stated earlier-including by Gödel in 1956, and as we see above, by John Nash in 1950.
-In plain language, P $\stackrel{?}{=}$ NP asks whether there's a fast procedure to answer all questions that have short answers that are easy to verify mechanically.
-Here one should think of a large jigsaw puzzle with (say) $10^{1000}$ possible ways of arranging the pieces, or an encrypted message with a similarly huge number of possible decrypts, or an airline with astronomically many ways of scheduling its flights, or a neural network with millions of weights that can be set independently.
+Think of a large jigsaw puzzle with (say) $10^{1000}$ possible ways of arranging the pieces, or an encrypted message with a similarly huge number of possible decrypts, or an airline with astronomically many ways of scheduling its flights, or a neural network with millions of weights that can be set independently.
 All of these examples share two key features: